(This story was updated at 2:40 p.m. ET to include additional details, background and analyst quotes.)

 The Combs deal has benefits for Cresco, too.

-“For Cresco, the transaction is a major step towards closing the Columbia Care acquisition and our leadership position in one of the largest consumer products categories of the future,” Cresco Labs CEO Charles Bachtell said in a statement.
+“For Cresco, the transaction is a major step towards closing the Columbia Care acquisition and our leadership position in one of the largest consumer products categories of the future,” Cresco Labs CEO Charlie Bachtell said in a statement.

 “For an industry in need of greater diversity of leadership and perspective,” he continued, “the substantial presence of a minority-owned operator in some of the most influential markets in the country being led by one of the most prolific and impactful entrepreneurs of our time is momentous… and incredibly exciting.